Vern242/Gastro/README.md

 # Gastro - Web application

-__npm start__     to start the application
+__npm start__     while inside main folder to start the application

-__node server.js__      to start the server
+__node server.js__      while inside server folder to start the server

-This app uses React for frontend, Node.js for server and Prisma as an ORM.
+This app uses React for frontend, Express with Node.js for server and Prisma as an ORM.
 The database used is Microsoft SQL Server 2017.

 # Getting Started with Create React App